The Grass is Greener with Organic Lawn Care

 If clover is taking over your lawn, there’s a good chance your soil lacks nitrates which encourages grass growth.
 In fact the easiest way to control clover is to promote healthy grass.
 To remove clover, first till the soil and then add compost to increase the soil’s fertility.
 Finish off by reseeding bare spots with grass.
 To prevent clover, apply a slow-release organic lawn fertilizer in the fall and leave clippings on the grass during the summer.

 To rid your lawn of dandelions, remove the flower heads before they go to seed.
-Dig out the roots with a dandelion weeder or use the Dandelion Terminator.
+Dig out the roots with a dandelion weeder.
 To prevent existing weed seeds from germinating, apply corn-gluten meal in early spring.

 Mow your grass too low and you’ll be doing crabgrass a favor.
 The low grass allows sun to reach the weed’s seeds.
 To eradicate, completely remove plants before they go to seed and then sow grass seed.
 You can prevent crabgrass by allowing your lawn to stand tall at three inches.
 You’ll need to keep removing weeds from the reseeded spots to allow the new grass to become established.